Freelance Taxes 101: Everything You Need to Get Started

 Freelance Taxes 101

-Freelance Income: $60,000
+• Freelance income: $60,000

-Business Expenses: $10,000
+• Business expenses: $10,000

 Use the Freelance Tax Calculator to get a personalized estimate based on your income and expenses.

-How to Avoid IRS Penalties
+How to Avoid IRS Penalties as a Freelancer

-• Pay on time every quarter (set reminders).
+• Pay quarterly on time

 For a detailed prevention guide, see How to Avoid IRS Penalties as a Freelancer.